- Nominations may be submitted by any member of the Florida Library Association and others, if noted in the award description.

 - Program or initiative that breaks new ground in library service, programming, etc.

-- Significantly benefit to employees, library patrons, library operations, or the community-at-large
+- Significantly benefits employees, library patrons, library operations,or the community-at-large, or the campus served.

 - Program or initiative can be replicated in other libraries.